kacperoreszczuk/LUMS-timer/README.md

 Agenda is defined for whole day in JSON-like configuration file.
 Operator can define stages with no time limit (such as "Announcement", "Coffee Break") or stages with time limit (presentations).

 Stages are switched to next manually by operator (return/numpad_enter/arrow_right for next and backspace/arrow_left for previous).
 If stage has time limit, timer starts stopped.
 After speaker prepares for the presentation, operator turns on counting on the timer.
 When counter drops below warning time defined in configuration file, clock changes color from green to yellow.
 When timer reaches zero, timer turns red and stops at 0:00 until operator switches to next speaker.
+For stages with no time limit, current time is displayed (only 24H notation).

 FEATURES: